 and Municipal Park is located behind the Municipal Center at 5694 E. Alexandria Pike, and includes a picnic grove, shelter building, grills, ball field, playground equipment.
 A community room may also be reserved with the park or to use alone.

 Friendship Park is located to the rear of 5589 E. Alexandria Pike and includes two ball fields, a multi-purpose soccer field, playground equipment, picnic shelter, grill, horseshoe and basketball courts, walking/jogging trails and a nature trail.

 Apple Orchard Park

 Patriot Park is located on Ridgepointe Drive in the Glenridge subdivision.
-The park has a shelter, playground equipment as well as a basketball court.
+The park has a shelter, playground equipment as well as a soccer goal and basketball court.